Passive Activity Loss Rules for Real Estate Investors

 Need help reviewing your rental losses before filing?
 DMR Consulting Group provides tax services for real estate investors who need proactive planning, not after-the-fact cleanup.

-What Are Passive Activity Loss Rules in Real Estate?
+How Do Passive Activity Loss Rules Affect Your Real Estate Taxes?

 Passive activity loss rules limit when losses from passive activities can offset nonpassive income.
 In real estate, rental activities are generally treated as passive by default, even when the investor is involved in decisions, reviews reports, approves repairs or communicates with property managers.